 The Department will initiate appropriate actions against responsible persons who take, threaten to take, or fail to take a personnel action with respect to any employee, former employee, or applicant for employment because of any protected disclosure of information.
 In 2002, the Notification and Federal Employee Antidiscrimination and Retaliation Act was enacted to make all Federal agencies accountable for violations of antidiscrimination and whistleblower protection laws, and the Kirkpatrick Act of 2017 enhances disciplinary penalties for supervisors who engage in whistleblowing retaliation.

-The DOT will not tolerate whistleblower retaliation.
-Legitimate disclosure of information by employees is an invaluable resource for the oversight of government operations.
-I expect that employees are able to report these matters confidentially to the Department’s Office of Inspector General (OIG), the U.S. Office of Special Counsel, or appropriate management officials.
-In accordance with the WPEA, a Whistleblower Protection Ombudsman has been designated in OIG to educate agency personnel about whistleblower rights.
+Legitimate disclosure of information by employees is an invaluable resource for the oversight of Government operations.
+I expect employees to report these matters confidentially to the Department’s Office of Inspector General (OIG), the U.S. Office of Special Counsel, or appropriate management officials.
+In accordance with the WPEA, a Whistleblower Protection Ombudsman has been designated in OIG to educate Agency personnel about whistleblower rights.

-I am committed to maintaining DOT’s role as a Federal agency that respects the rights of current and former Federal employees and applicants for employment to raise legitimate concerns without fear of retaliation.
+The Department will not tolerate whistleblower retaliation.
+I am committed to maintaining the Department’s role and reputation as a Federal agency that respects the rights of current and former Federal employees and applicants for employment to raise legitimate concerns without fear of retaliation.
 I ask you to join me in implementing and communicating this important policy.